Non-verbal Communication: Why It Matters and How to Do it Well

-Ninety per cent of communication occurs in non-verbal mode, whereas words account for just 5 per cent.
-The tongue of Voice constitutes 38 per cent of communication body language and expressions form 55 per cent.
-Nonverbal Communication plays another role in social spaces like lunch events, office parties, and after-work activities.
+Ninety percent of communication occurs in non-verbal mode, whereas words account for just 5 percent.
+The tongue of Voice constitutes 38 percent of communication body language and expressions form 55 percent.
+Nonverbal communication is crucial in effective communication, especially in social spaces like lunch events, office parties, and after-work activities.
 Describe how your expression, facial gestures, and eye contact may be enhanced and reinforced by your body language.

 Nonverbal Communication Definition

-Nonverbal means not using words (as opposed to verbal), communicating by sending messages without speaking – through body language, gestures, or actions.
+Nonverbal means not using spoken words (as opposed to a verbal message), communicating by sending messages without speaking – through body language, gestures, or actions.
+It’s crucial for an entire communication process.

 What is nonverbal communication?